Does Instagram Notify You About Screenshots of Stories?

 Instagram is a public platform, which means anyone and everyone can use it.
 This includes people who might have no problem harassing others or putting other people’s safety at risk.
 Be on the lookout for followers who exhibit problematic tendencies and remove or block them if they make you uncomfortable.
 This can make a whole world of difference in preventing unauthorized usage of your content since you’re actively removing people who might have the tendency for unscrupulous activities.

-Best Practices on Interacting with Other Users’ Content on Instagram
+Best Practices for Interacting with Other Users’ Content on Instagram

 Frequently Asked Questions